Vitālijs Astafjevs

-Vitālijs Astafjevs (born 3 April 1971) is a Latvian professional football coach and a former midfielder.
+Vitālijs Astafjevs (born 3 April 1971) is a Latvian professional football coach and former player who played as a midfielder.
 He is an assistant manager of Cypriot club Aris Limassol having previously held the role for the Latvia national team.

 Astafjevs won nine Latvian championships with Skonto Riga.
 He also played abroad for clubs in Austria, England and Russia.
 At international level, Astaefjevs captained Latvia at UEFA Euro 2004.
 With 167 caps for his country Astafjevs held the European record for the most international matches played, until being overtaken by Gianluigi Buffon in 2017.
 He is currently the joint sixteenth-most capped male footballer in history, alongside Iker Casillas.

 Club career

 Early career

 Born in Riga, Astafjevs started his professional career with Skonto Riga in 1992, shortly after Latvia had regained its independence from the Soviet Union.
 He played there for five seasons, until 1996, becoming a vital first eleven player.
 They won the league in each of his first four seasons.
 Twice, in 1995 and 1996, Astafjevs was named the Latvian footballer of the year.
 In 1995, atypically for a midfielder, he became the top scorer of the league with 19 goals in 28 matches.
 In 1996, he moved abroad for the first time in his career and joined Austria Vienna in Austria.
 He played there just for a season and then, in 1997, returned to Skonto.
 He played there for three seasons, and won three more league titles.
 He went abroad again in 2000, this time joining Football League Division Two side Bristol Rovers in England.